Theni district: Economy

 Cumbum Valley is a major centre for grape production with 4,000 small farmers producing over 90,000 tonnes of Muscat grapes, locally known as panneer dhrakshai, and about 10,000 tonnes of Thomson seedless grapes.
 The unique feature here is that the grapes are harvested throughout the year, while in most grape growing centres elsewhere the season ends with summer.

-Cotton Spinning Mills and Sugar Mills are the major industries in this district.
-In Andipatti Taluk Handloom weaving and power looms are flourishing.
-In Uthamapalayam Taluk, the Highwavis Estate produces an important amount of Tea.
-Bodinayakanur is a major market place (Auction Centres) for cardamom, coffee, tea and black pepper.
-This city is also called "Cardamom City" because of the large quantity of cardamom trade in this area.
+Cotton spinning mills and sugar mills are the major industries in this district.
+In Andipatti Taluk, handloom weaving and power looms flourish, while in Uthamapalayam Taluk, the Highwavis Estate produces an large amount of tea.
+Bodinayakanur is a major market place for cardamom, coffee, tea and black pepper.
+The city is often called "Cardamom City" because of the large quantity of cardamom trade in this area.
 It has an auction centre for cardamom.

 The Periyar and Surliar Hydro Power Stations and the Vaigai Micro Hydro Power Station have 181 MW installed capacity and actual power generation of 494 MW in 1996 in this district.
 Theni is one of the active business hubs in the western side of Tamil Nadu, inviting more industries to its locality.
-The district currently has 41.09 km of Metre gauge track serving 3 Railway Stations which connect to Madurai.
-The Teni Junction Railway Station is the most important railway station in the district.
+The district has 41.09 km of Metre gauge track serving 3 Railway Stations which connect to Madurai now converted to broad gauge.
+The Teni Junction Railway Station is the largest civilian railway station in the district.